michal-andrzej-lis/UCIHARDatasetCleaning/CodeBook.md

  3. "mean" and "std" was changed to "Mean" and "Std" respectively

 There is no additional information on the final mean value in the columns names as all non-grouping variables are presented as mean values.
+All measurements are presented with no units as they were normalized and bounded within [-1,1]